johnwargo/jekyll-copy/readme.md

 ### ls

-I can never remember which template folder contains which files, so I added the `ls` command to help you view template folder contents to find the file you want to copy.
+I can never remember which template folder contains which files, so I added the `ls` command to help me view template folder contents to find the file I want to copy.
+The command supports two forms.

 To list all of the files in the template's root folder, execute the following command: